Empowerment and Healing

 “I’ve gained strength in myself and strength to accept that what happened to me happened, but it didn’t or doesn’t define me.” --UCR Student Participant

 “I gained the ability to get back into touch with myself.
 I learned I have my needs and that I deserve to voice them.
 I deserve to feel safe, to be happy and to have my voice heard.” --UCR Student Participant

-For those seeking indvidual or group support, these sessions will provide tools for how to express and process difficult emotions, and develop self-compassion and self-care strategies.
+For those seeking individual or group support, these sessions will provide tools for how to express and process difficult emotions and develop self-compassion and self-care strategies.
 Sessions are free and confidential, facilitated by Counseling and Psychology Services (CAPS).